-- Net position, the excess of assets over liabilities, amounted to \$7,053,031 at the close of the fiscal year. - As a result of the current year's operations, the Authority's net position decreased \$3,969,404 from the last fiscal year.
-The Authority's cash and cash equivalents decreased \$4,866,920 from the previous year.
-Accounts payable at year end decreased by \$939,117 due to the fact that the hospitals had reached most of their budgetary cap by year end. - Investment income is extremely low due to historically low interest rates.
-The Authority is keeping most of its funds in a money market account in an effort to maximize earnings, while protecting the Authority assets. - Healthcare expenditures are rapidly increasing to prior historical levels.
+- Net position, the excess of assets over liabilities, amounted to \$10,515,219 at the close of the fiscal year. - As a result of the current year's operations, the Authority's net position increased \$3,462,188 from the last fiscal year.
+The Authority's cash and cash equivalents increased \$3,464,789 from the previous year.
+Accounts payable at year end increased by \$580,251 due to the fact that there were some unexpected hospital claims that had not been paid. - Investment income is extremely low due to historically low interest rates.
+The Authority is keeping most of its funds in a money market account in an effort to maximize earnings, while protecting the Authority assets.. - Healthcare expenditures were consistent with the prior year.
 The Authority continues to require health card applicants to apply for coverage under the Affordable Care Act ("ACA").
 This requirement became effective starting January 1, 2014.
-Healthcare expenditures increased by \$2,041,527 or 14% due to increasing enrollment and greater utilization of specialty care.

-MANAGEMENT'S DISCUSSION AND ANALYSIS (Continued) Year Ended September 30, 2017
+MANAGEMENT'S DISCUSSION AND ANALYSIS (Continued) Year Ended September 30, 2018